-- 7. All necessary fees (Special Use Permit fees, Town of Gaines Engineer fees, Administrative fees and Performance Bond) have been paid to the Town of Gaines by the applicant prior to the issuance of Special Use Permit. - 8.
-The applicant agrees to share the results of the "Wind Energy" collection data with the Town of Gaines. - 9.
-The issuance of a "Special Use Permit" to an applicant for a Meteorological (MET) Tower will count as part of the 4 allowed Meteorological (MET) Towers to be located in the Town of Gaines.
-Once the "Special Use Permit" has been granted to an applicant for construction of a Meteorological (MET) Tower(s), the applicant has twelve months to construct and erect the Meteorological (MET) Tower(s).
-If the Meteorological (MET) Tower(s) are not constructed within twelve (12) months, the "Special Use Permit" issued by the Town of Gaines will become null and void and the applicant would have reapply for a new permit. - C. Dimensional Standards - 1.
-A fall zone around any tower constructed, as part of a Meteorological (MET) Tower must have a radius a least equal to the height of the tower and any antennae(s) attached upon it zenith.
+- 1. A fall zone around any tower constructed, as part of a Meteorological (MET) Tower must have a radius a least equal to the height of the tower and any antennae(s) attached upon it zenith.
 The entire fall zone may not include public roads and must be located on property either owned or leased by the applicant or for which the applicant has obtained an easement, and may not contain any structure other than those associated with the Meteorological (MET) Tower.
-If the Meteorological (MET) Tower is attached to an existing structure, relief may be granted by specific permission of the Town of Gaines Zoning Board of Appeals on a case-by-case basis. - 2.
+If the Meteorological (MET) Tower is attached to an existing structure, relief may be granted by specific permission of the Town of Gaines Planning Board on a case-by-case basis. - 2.
 All Meteorological (MET) Towers will be located on a single parcel. - 3.
 All Meteorological (MET) Towers must comply with setback standards of the underlying zoning district.
 The size of the leased or owned lot will be, at a minimum, sufficiently large to include the entire fall zone.
-A lot leased or owned for the purpose of construction of a tower as part of Meteorological (MET) Tower must not result in the creation of non-conforming lot that would continue beyond the time needed for the Meteorological (MET) Tower.
+A lot leased or owned for the purpose of construction of a tower as part of Meteorological (MET) Tower must not result in the creation of nonconforming lot that would continue beyond the time needed for the Meteorological (MET) Tower.
 In the absence of required frontage, an access way for service vehicles, either through easement, lease or ownership, must be in accord with paragraph "G" herein. - 4.
 Essential services such as "water, electric, gas, sewer, etc." must be placed under ground to the proposed site. - 5.
 The height of a Meteorological (MET) Tower (199 feet or less) will be exempt from requiring an "Area Variance".
-Any Meteorological (MET) Tower 200 feet or higher, will require an "Area Variance". - D. Lighting and Marking - 1.
-Meteorological (MET) Towers will not be artificially lighted and marked beyond requirements of the Federal Aviation Administration (FAA). - 2.
-Notwithstanding the preceding paragraph 1, an applicant may be compelled to add FAAstyle lighting and marking, if in the judgment of the Town of Gaines Zoning Board of Appeals, such a requirement would be of direct benefit to public safety. - 3.
-Meteorological (MET) Towers must comply with all FAA regulations as it applies to airports regarding distance/location from airport, lighting and height. - E. Appearance and Buffering
+Any Meteorological (MET) Tower 200 feet or higher, will require an "Area Variance".

+D. Lighting and Marking

+- 1. Meteorological (MET) Towers will not be artificially lighted and marked beyond requirements of the Federal Aviation Administration (FAA). - 2.
+Notwithstanding the preceding paragraph 1, an applicant may be compelled to add FAA-style lighting and marking, if in the judgment of the Town of Gaines Planning Board, such a requirement would be of direct benefit to public safety. - 3.
+Meteorological (MET) Towers must comply with all FAA regulations as it applies to airports regarding distance/location from airport, lighting and height.

+E. Appearance and Buffering